List of Pokémon rivals: Silver

-Silver is the son of Giovanni, the leader of the criminal organization Team Rocket, who first appeared in Pokémon Gold and Silver.
+Silver (シルバー, Shirubā) is the son of Giovanni, the boss of the criminal organization Team Rocket, who first appeared in Pokémon Gold and Silver.
 Following Giovanni's defeat at the hands of the player character of the original games, Silver ran away from his father.
 He ended up stealing a Pokémon from Professor Elm, and seeks to become the strongest Trainer in the world.
 He prioritizes strength above anything else and is implied to be cruel to his Pokémon throughout various points in the game.
-After a defeat at the hands of Lance, the Champion of Johto, Silver begins to reconsider his style of battling, and matures as a character following this.
+After a defeat at the hands of Lance, the Johto League Champion, Silver begins to reconsider his style of battling, and matures as a character following this.

 Silver appears in Pokémon Stadium 2 as a major boss opponent, while another incarnation of him appears in Pokémon Adventures.
 He later appeared in Pokémon Masters EX, where he was paired up alongside the Legendary Pokémon Ho-oh.

 Brendan and May

-Brendan and May are the children of Professor Birch, a Professor in the Hoenn region, who first appeared in Pokémon Ruby and Sapphire.
+Brendan (ユウキ, Yūki) and May (ハルカ, Haruka) are the children of Professor Birch, a Professor in the Hoenn region, who first appeared in Pokémon Ruby and Sapphire.
 The one that is the player's rival will be of the opposite gender to that of the player: if the player selects Brendan, their rival will be May, and vice versa.
 Brendan and May assist Professor Birch with his research, and fight the player at various points throughout the game.

 The pair reappear in Pokémon Masters EX, though Brendan is Norman's child in that game, while May is Birch's.
 Counterparts to them appear in Pokémon Adventures, while another counterpart of May takes on a main character role in the Pokémon anime.

 Wally

-Wally is a young boy who appears in Pokémon Ruby and Pokémon Sapphire.
+Wally (ミツル, Mitsuru) is a young boy who appears in Pokémon Ruby and Pokémon Sapphire.
 He is a sickly child who is moving away when the player first meets them.
-The player helps them catch a Ralts for companionship, and Wally later reappears at various points to challenge the player, culminating in a final battle just before the Hoenn League.
+The player helps him catch a Ralts for companionship, and Wally later reappears at various points to challenge the player, culminating in a final battle just before the Hoenn League.
 He later reappears in Pokémon Sun and Moon as a secret opponent, and appears in both Pokémon Masters EX and the Pokémon Adventures manga.

 Barry

-Barry is an energetic and overexcited young boy who appears in Pokémon Diamond and Pearl.
+Barry (ジュン, Jun) is an energetic and overexcited young boy who appears in Pokémon Diamond and Pearl.
 He is the player's childhood best friend and the son of Frontier Brain Palmer.
 He often blitzes from place to place, and is highly impatient, crashing into people as he runs.
 He constantly attempts to "fine" others when he bumps into them.

 He appears in the Pokémon anime and Pokémon Masters EX, while another version of him named Pearl appears in the Pokémon Adventures manga as a major protagonist.